thewchan/uxf/README.md

 we've defined their _ttype_ to include both field names and types.

 We've also added some example comments to two of the ``map``s.
 A comment is a `#` immediately followed by a `str`.
-A comment may only be placed at the start of a list before the optional _vtype_ or the first value, or at the start of a map before the optional _ktype_ or the first key, or at the start of a table before the _ttype_ name.
+In the data, a comment may only be placed at the start of a list before the optional _vtype_ or the first value, or at the start of a map before the optional _ktype_ or the first key, or at the start of a table before the _ttype_ name.

     uxf 1.0 MyApp 1.2.0 Config
     =pos x:int y:int